mandymejia/hrf/dev/README-dev.md

 # TODO - Package Preparation
 - Remove toctoc from DESCRIPTION suggests
 - Remove any references to tictoc:: (fit_ and regularize_)
+- Remove pryr and ps from DESCRIPTION suggests
+- Remove any references to them, as well.

 # Notes
 - If you ever need to modify `default_hrf_grid` you must run